AMDarter/MergeSPF/README.md

     - `$spfRecord2` (string): The second SPF record.
     - `$default` (string, optional): The default SPF record to return if the merge fails.
 Defaults to `"v=spf1 -all"`.

-3. **Handle Exceptions**: The method will return the first SPF record if an exception or error occurs during the merge process.
+3. **Handle Exceptions**: The method will return the default SPF record if an exception or error occurs during the merge process.

 ## Requirements
 PHP 7.0 or later.